simonehagey/orbdot/docs/source/community_guidelines.rst

 Contributing Guidelines
 #######################

 Thank you for your interest in contributing to OrbDot!
 Your feedback, bug reports, and code contributions are always welcome.
-If you have any questions or concerns, feel free to reach out via email.
+If you have any questions or concerns, feel free to reach out via email (shagey@phas.ubc.ca).

 Bug Reports and Feature Requests
 ================================

-If you encounter a bug, unexpected behavior, or have an idea for a new feature, please open an issue on the `GitHub repository <https://github.com/simonehagey/orbdot/issues>`_.
+If you encounter a bug or unexpected behavior, please open an `issue on GitHub <https://github.com/simonehagey/orbdot/issues>`_.
 When submitting an issue, please provide as much relevant information as possible, including:

 - A clear and descriptive title.
 - A minimal code snippet that reproduces the issue (if applicable).
 - Any additional details that might help diagnose the problem, such as your system information (e.g., OS, Python version, and dependencies).

-To make this process easier, a bug report template is available.
+To make this process easier, a `bug report template <https://github.com/simonehagey/orbdot/blob/main/.github/bug_report.md>` is available.
 Simply copy the contents of the appropriate template, modify it to demonstrate the issue, and paste it into the issue description.

+If you would like to suggest a new feature, please open a GitHub issue using the `feature request template <https://github.com/simonehagey/orbdot/blob/main/.github/feature_request.md>`__.

 Fixing Bugs
 ===========
 If you’ve fixed a bug, thank you!
 To submit your fix:

 1. Open a new pull request (PR) on GitHub.